dotnet/csharpstandard/standard/lexical-structure.md

 ### 6.5.8 Line directives

-Line directives may be used to alter the line numbers and compilation unit names that are reported by the compiler in output such as warnings and errors.
+Line directives may be used to alter the line numbers and compilation unit names that are reported by a compiler in output such as warnings and errors.
 These values are also used by caller-info attributes ([§22.5.6](attributes.md#2256-caller-info-attributes)).

 > *Note*: Line directives are most commonly used in meta-programming tools that generate C# source code from some other text input. *end note*